antrea-io/antrea/docs/feature-gates.md

 `AntreaIPAM` is a feature that allows flexible control over Pod IP Addressing.
 This can be achieved by configuring custom resource `IPPool` with desired set of IP ranges.
 The pool can be annotated to Namespace, and Antrea will manage IP address assignment for corresponding Pods according to pool spec.
-In future, support will be extended to Deployments and StatefulSets, as well as requesting specific IP via Pod annotation.
+In the future, support will be extended to Deployments and StatefulSets, as well as requesting specific IP via Pod annotation.

 Note that IP pool annotation can not be updated, but rather re-created.
 IP Pool can be extended, but cannot be shrunk if already assigned to a resource.
+The IP ranges of IP Pools must not overlap, otherwise it would lead to undefined behavior.

 Traditional `Subnet per Node` IPAM will continue to be used for resources without IP pool annotation, or when `AntreaIPAM` feature is disabled.